Product safety checklist for fulfilment centres

 • contact details

-• (postal) address
+• (postal) address and email address

 3. Provide the right documents per product

 The products you store must have certain documents.
 These documents state how the product complies with product safety legislation.
 Is this information missing?
-Then you may not ship the product in the Netherlands and the EU.
-So, ask the manufacturer for the following documents:
+The product may not be traded in the Netherlands and the EU; you may not ship it.

 4. Take immediate action if you doubt the safety of a product

-Do you suspect that a product is not safe?
-Then you should notify the relevant authorities of each EU country where the product is sold.
-You can make this notification via the EU platform Safety Gate.
 You must also take immediate action to prevent consumers from being at risk.
 Or ensure that the product is modified so that it meets (complies with) the safety requirements.
 You do not have to do this yourself, but you must ensure that measures are taken.
 For example, by asking the manufacturer to make adjustments.
 And by checking whether the manufacturer has done so.
 Report to the supervising authorities what you have done to reduce the risks.

 This often costs a lot of money and can be bad for your company's image.

-5. Cooperate with supervising authorities and inspectorates
+6. Cooperate with supervising authorities and inspectorates

 If a product safety authority asks for information on the safety of a product, you must provide it.
 This includes: